Thomas Ward (wrestler)

 Thomas Ian Murray Ward (29 June 1907 - 6 April 1986) was a Scottish freestyle sport wrestler who competed for Great Britain at the 1936 Summer Olympics.

 Biography

 Ward was born in Sanday, Orkney.

 In 1936 he competed in the freestyle light heavyweight tournament.

 Ward represented Scotland at the 1938 British Empire Games in the Light heavyweight event, finishing third the round robin and claiming a bronze medal.
 At the time of the 1938 Games he was a policeman and lived at 51 Union Grove, Clapham, London.

+Ward was a three-times winner of the British Wrestling Championships at light-heavyweight in 1936, 1937 and 1943.